Facial hair

 Men may style their facial hair into beards, moustaches, goatees or sideburns; many others completely shave their facial hair and this is referred to as being "clean-shaven".
 The term whiskers, when used to refer to human facial hair, indicates the hair on the chin and cheeks.

 Women are also capable of developing facial hair, especially after menopause, though typically significantly less than men.
 Women with lots of facial hair, the extreme being bearded ladies, have been considered as freaks by society and sometimes been part of circuses.
+Trans men typically develop more facial hair while undergoing masculinizing hormone therapy as part of their wider gender transition.

 History

 In the West in the nineteenth century, most men maintained some facial hair.
 According to a 1976 study by University of Washington economist Dwight Robinson, who reviewed illustrations in the Illustrated London News, facial hair peaked in the 1880s (90%).
 The wearing of beards dropped significantly, although mustaches remained popular until the 1940s.

 In male adolescence

 The moustache forms its own stage in the development of facial hair in adolescent males.
-Facial hair in males does not always appear in a specific order during puberty and varies but may follow this process:
+Facial hair in males does not always appear in a specific order during puberty and varies but may follow this process.